bretton/ephemeral.services/docs/handbook/15-channel-rebalancing.md

 ## General Tools with Rebalancing features

 Alex Bosworth has released [Balance of Satoshis](https://github.com/alexbosworth/balanceofsatoshis) which is a set of tools for working with Lightning balances.

+## LNToolkit

+[LNToolkit](https://lntoolkit.com/) provides a number of useful commands to help manage your node effectively.